Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Algorithmic Framework

-Here, this question is assessed numerically by checking the intrinsic ability of the GAN to reach the whole range of potential action states from its prior distribution.
+Based on the discussion above, one can expect that GANs with very small $d_z$ fail to approximate the target distribution.
+Above a certain threshold value one should then observe a plateau where the performance stabilizes and becomes independent of $d_z$.
+This indicates that the size of the latent space has become sufficient for the GAN to capture the theory's dynamics to a satisfying degree.
+It is therefore sensible to train and compare several GANs with different input dimensions.
+One should check the network's ability to reach the whole range of potential action states from its prior distribution.
 To this end, it has to be verified that it is possible to generate matching samples $\phi'$ for every field configuration $\phi$ provided by a Monte Carlo method such that $\varDelta S = 0$.
-This is a necessary criterion as well as a strong indicator that the algorithm can be sufficiently ergodic: it shows that all potential values of the action are in principle accessible through the GAN's latent space.
+This proof-of-work is a necessary criterion as well as a strong indicator that the algorithm can be sufficiently ergodic, since it shows that all potential values of the action are in principle accessible through the GAN's latent space.
 A first test can simply be performed on a dataset of independent configurations that have not been used for training.
 If the GAN has experienced mode collapse or has not captured the dynamics of the theory well enough, the overrelaxation step will not work for the majority of samples.
 Since in our algorithm the space of action values is traced out by the ergodic HMC updates, successfully running the simulation with this method is by itself a strong argument for sufficient ergodicity.

-Additionally, one can perform a self-consistency check regarding the latent space dimension $d_z$.
-Based on the discussion above one can expect that GANs with very small $d_z$ are insufficient to properly approximate the target distribution and fail either in the training or test phase.
-Above a certain threshold value one should observe a plateau where the performance stabilizes and becomes independent of $d_z$.
-This indicates that the size of the latent space has become sufficient for the GAN to capture the theory's dynamics to a satisfying degree.
-It is therefore sensible to train and compare several GANs with different input dimensions.

-Finally, one needs to ascertain that the results obtained with this algorithm are statistically accurate and correctly reproduce the desired partition function.
-A non-trivial consistency check concerns the number of HMC steps $n_H$ that are taken in between GAN overrelaxation steps.
-Since the Monte Carlo method is statistically exact, in the limit of large $n_H$ we expect our algorithm to be as well.
-If any deviations are introduced by interrupting the Markov chain with the GAN, this effect should be most prominent at small $n_H$ and attenuate if its value is increased.
-Above a certain threshold, one should again observe a plateau where the values of observables are independent of $n_H$, indicating that one has reached the desired level of statistical accuracy.
-The question that remains is then simply whether $n_H$ can be chosen small enough in order to be able to benefit significantly from the GANs advantages.